Jets WR Corey Davis likely out vs. Bengals with hip injury - WHIZ News

 FLORHAM PARK, N.J.
 (AP) — New York Jets wide receiver Corey Davis is unlikely to play Sunday against the Cincinnati Bengals because of a hip injury suffered in practice Thursday.

-Coach Robert Saleh said Friday it was “not looking good” for Davis’ chances to be active, a big hit to a struggling offense already without starting quarterback Zach Wilson because of a knee injury.
+Coach Robert Saleh said Friday it was “not looking good” for Davis’ chances to be active.
+Davis was listed as doubtful on the team’s injury report, a big hit to a struggling offense already without starting quarterback Zach Wilson because of a knee injury.

 Mike White will make his first NFL start in place of Wilson, who is out at least two games with a sprained posterior cruciate ligament.
 But it appears White won’t have Davis, the Jets’ leading receiver with 24 receptions.